ZunaInc/Zebra-Label-Printer-iOS/README.md

 # Zebra-Label-Printer-iOS

 Zebra label printer example project for iOS written in swift using a static library built on top of Zebra Label Printer SDK.
+Tested and working on Zebra ZD420.

 ### Requirement
 - iOS 10 or above.